Corporate Financial Risk Management

 - Selected business studies and applications

-Ms. Bautista earned her Bachelors and Masters degrees in Applied Mathematics, major in Mathematical Finance and minor in Economics from the Ateneo de Manila University, with Honorable Mention.
-She is a Chartered Financial Analyst and a Certified Treasury Professional.
+Ms. Guelas earned both her Bachelor’s and Master’s degrees in Applied Mathematics, Major in Mathematical Finance from Ateneo de Manila University.
+She is a CFA Charterholder, Certified Financial Risk Manager and Certified Treasury Professional.